founek2/BangleApps/apps/montyclock/README.md

 - right screen is for Music control (iOS only)
   - Displays current playing song - title, album, artist

+> Refreshing display is optimized as much as possible.
+Clock refreshes every minute, other screens only when necessary.

 ## Controls

 3 screens: